lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 for (i = 1; i \<= count; i++) print volumes\[i\]; }
 ```

 The above Awk script performs the conversion.
-Its first line outputs the required header informa-tion indicating that the file is a VTK data file containing polygonal data.
+Its first line outputs the required header information indicating that the file is a VTK data file containing polygonal data.
 It also includes a comment indicating that the data represents stock values.
 There are a few different VTK data formats that we could have selected.
 It is up to you to decide which format best suits the data you are visualizing.
 We have judged the polygonal format ( vtkPolyData ) as best suited for this particular stock visualization.

 The next line of the Awk script creates a variable named count that keeps track of how many days worth of information is in the file.
 This is equivalent to the number of lines in the original data file.

 The next fourteen lines convert the six digit date into a more useful format, since the original format has a number of problems.
 If we were to blindly use the original format and plot the data using the date as the independent variable, there would be large gaps in our plot.
 For example,  931231 is the last day of 1993 and 940101 is the first day of 1994.
 Chronologically, these two dates are sequential, but mathematically there are (940101--931231=) 8870 values between them.
 A simple solution would be to use the line number as our independent variable.
 This would work as long as we knew that every trading day was recorded in the data file.
 It would not properly handle the situation where the market was open, but for some reason data was not recorded.
 A better solution is to convert the dates into numerically ordered days.
 The preceding Awk script sets January 1, 1993, as day number one, and then numbers all the following days from there.
 At the end of these 14 lines the variable, d, will contain the resulting value.

-The next line in our Awk script stores the converted date, closing price, and dollar volume  into arrays indexed by the line number stored in the variable count .
+The next line in our Awk script stores the converted date, closing price, and dollar volume  into arrays indexed by the line number stored in the variable count.
 Once all the lines have been read and stored into the arrays, we write out the rest of the VTK data file.
 We have selected the date as our independent variable and *x* coordinate.
 The closing price we store as the *y* coordinate, and the *z* coordinate we set to zero.
 After indicating the number and type of points to be stored, the Awk script loops through all the points and writes them out to the VTK data file.
 It then writes out the line connectivity list.
 In this case we just connect one point to the next to form a polyline for each stock.
 Finally, we write out the volume information as scalar data associated with the points.
-Por-tions of the resulting VTK data file are shown below.
+Portions of the resulting VTK data file are shown below.

 ```
 -   vtk DataFile Version 2.0 Data values for stock